Alonso (crater)

 Alonso is a crater in the southern hemisphere of Miranda, a moon of Uranus, located at 44° S, 352.6 ° E. It has a diameter of 25 km.
 The crater is named after Alonso, King of Naples, one of the characters in Shakespeare's The Tempest.
+The name Alonso was officially approved by the International Astronomical Union (IAU) in 1988.